RajatJangra2653/dp-420-cosmos-db-dev/instructions/03-migrate-data.md

     > &#128221; For example, if your endpoint is: **https&shy;://dp420.documents.azure.com:443/** and your key is: **fDR2ci9QgkdkvERTQ==**, then the command would be:
     > ``cosmicworks --endpoint https://dp420.documents.azure.com:443/ --key fDR2ci9QgkdkvERTQ== --datasets product``
+    > **Note:** If you get an error while running the above command, close the visual studio code and re-open to run the above command.

 1. Wait for the **cosmicworks** command to finish populating the account with a database, container, and items.